 In your credit report lies those nasty little financial secrets we call “past and current financial problems.”
 If your spouse is not willing to share his or her credit report with you before you marry, look at that as an early sign of problematic marriage finances.

-Solve Money Problems With This Small Tool
+Solve Money Finances With This Small Tool

 What can a credit report tell us to prevent asking, “what is marriage dissolution”? after marrying.

 - In the case where a credit report is several pages long, this is a strong indicator that your spouse-to-be is overextended.
 In some cases, far too overextended.

-- Then there is the real ugly stuff, which can appear on a credit report, like previous DUI’s (that’s drunk driving offenses, for those of you who don’t know).
+- Then there is the real ugly stuff, which can appear on a credit report, like previous DUIs (that’s drunk driving offenses, for those of you who don’t know).
 Then there are the liens and judgments, and yes, even the nicest most attractive people can end up here.

 - Some people just don’t believe someone they, “think they know” is capable of doing “nasty things” like, not paying their bills on time?